jumperboyAX/coddettesbootcamp2022/index.md

 ![](https://lh6.googleusercontent.com/5-n6NYHdtAc5mdMlJlUyUXcDGGDmD0y0RK6olFJdoernqUq9VC3Eq4C710ct0DjFgfQ-QsojGfyx9y-QAtOEMyZogkCv2BErwlLk1gV_kDMf8qBiD8ibkQV_Ww1MM2j9jB0wr4iDV3drOJUr3N1uuuk)

 Something like this shoul show op and the press save to disk and that will make your thing in to G code wich you can insert into a 3D printer

+### 10.4 learning about business model canvasses

+So what is a business model canvas

+ The Business Model Canvas is a [strategic management](https://en.wikipedia.org/wiki/Strategic_management) template used for developing new [business models](https://en.wikipedia.org/wiki/Business_model) and documenting existing ones.[[2]](https://en.wikipedia.org/wiki/Business_Model_Canvas#cite_note-2)[[3]](https://en.wikipedia.org/wiki/Business_Model_Canvas#cite_note-3) It offers a visual chart with elements describing a firm's or product's [value proposition](https://en.wikipedia.org/wiki/Value_proposition), infrastructure, customers, and finances,[[1]](https://en.wikipedia.org/wiki/Business_Model_Canvas#cite_note-Osterwalder2010-1) assisting businesses to align their activities by illustrating potential trade-offs.

+Canvas was initially proposed in 2005 by [Alexander Osterwalder](https://en.wikipedia.org/wiki/Alexander_Osterwalder)

+Customer relationship

+The first thing we learned is how to have a good customer relationship.

+ So to have a good customer relationship you cannot rely on price.

+Because if they find someone cheaper they will buy their product instead.

+So what you need to do is something your competitors are not doing

+Or if it has something to do with tech you have to make an echo system

+Let's take appel for an example, so we all know that apple is one of the biggest maybe the biggest but it's not just their good products it's their echo system.
+Every product works so well together, and they made it so that it works really bad with any other phone like a Samsung or something else.
+So that is why most people will not switch to a Samsung because it will make their life harder or they will need to replace almost every apple product they have.

+Value proposition

+And we also learned about value proposition

+So what is value proposition is basically what do you do that is different then other people

+Like what is special about you that people are gonna buy from you and continue to buy from you

+Customer segments

+ We also learned about customer segments

+And what that means is what is the group of customers you are targeting or more like for who is your product made and how big that market is

+Channels

+Another thing we learned about channels

+And that is how are you going to advertise your product or service

+Key partners

+So this is just your list of partners but we learned that it's better to have more than 1 business partner because if one of them does not want to work with you anymore then you will still have other partners to do business with.